 - Mix all the dry ingredients well before adding butter;

-- When cutting your scones, dip the cutter into flour.
+- When cutting scones, dip the cutter into flour.
 That little trick will make the dough don't stick to it;

-- Bake only until the scones reach a light brown color at the top.
+- Bake only until scones reach a light brown color at the top.
 That happens between 12 and 15 minutes.

 If you're lucky and there are scones left, store them inside an airtight container, away from sunlight.
 They're good for 3 to 5 days if stored correctly.
+Don't store scones inside the fridge!

 To thaw after freezing, leave them for 1 hour on your counter or overnight inside your fridge, then use your oven or microwave to reheat.
 I prefer using the oven, and usually 6 minutes at 350°F are enough for me.

-Blackberry Scones with Lime Glaze
+Blackberry Scones

 Ingredients

-Blackberry White Chocolate Scones
+Blackberry Scones

 - 2 ½ cups all-purpose flour